Yield Curve and Predicted GDP Growth

 While we can use the yield curve to predict whether future GDP growth will be above or below average, it does not do so well in predicting an actual number, especially in the case of recessions.
 Alternatively, we can employ features of the yield curve to predict whether or not the economy will be in a recession at a given point in the future.
 Typically, we calculate and post the probability of recession one year forward.

 Of course, it might not be advisable to take these numbers quite so literally, for two reasons.
 First, this probability is itself subject to error, as is the case with all statistical estimates.
 Second, other researchers have postulated that the underlying determinants of the yield spread today are materially different from the determinants that generated yield spreads during prior decades.
+(For a recent example, see “Recession Probabilities.”)
 Differences could arise from changes in international capital flows and inflation expectations, for example.
 The bottom line is that yield curves contain important information for business cycle analysis, but, like other indicators, should be interpreted with caution.
-For more detail on these and other issues related to using the yield curve to predict recessions, see the Commentary “Does the Yield Curve Signal Recession?”
-Our friends at the Federal Reserve Bank of New York also maintain a website with much useful information on the topic, including their own estimate of recession probabilities.

 Research on the Yield Curve’s Ability to Signal Recessions

 - “Does the Yield Curve Signal Recession?”
 This article provides more detail on issues related to using the yield curve to predict recessions.

 - “The Yield Curve, Recessions, and the Credibility of the Monetary Regime.”
 This working paper examines yield curves based on securities other than Treasury security and their ability to predict recessions.